tedca77/IME/README.md

 * Modifying other parameters of the program
 * Merging results with other runs from IME (across different root directories)

 To run with a JSON file, the first parameter should be a JSON filename. e.g. ```ImageMetadata.exe "d:/photos/config.json"```.
-All "run time parameters (as described above) can be specified in the JSON file, but they can be overridden by adding to the command line.
+All "run time" parameters (as described above) can be specified in the JSON file, but they can be overridden by adding to the command line.

 The following sections outline the various sections of the JSON file - the best way of understanding the JSON file it to look at the output from a run of IME.